In-Depth Guides

 For UK SMEs, the payroll and director remuneration calculation has tightened in 2026.
 The dividend allowance fell to £500, the National Living Wage rose to £12.21/hour, and auto-enrolment compliance is firm.
 Director salary/dividend split, P11D compliance, and Relevant Life Policies are the planning levers.

-12 min readRead pillar →
+12 min readRead guide →

 Corporation Tax05 / 10